 Vanderbilt Undergraduate Summer Research Program

-The Vanderbilt Undergraduate Summer Research Program (VUSRP) provides Vanderbilt undergraduate students with the opportunity to engage in 10 weeks of full-time research in collaboration with any full-time Vanderbilt faculty member.
-The goal is to encourage and enhance student-faculty mentoring and joint research efforts.
-2019 dates will be posted in the coming weeks.
+The Vanderbilt Undergraduate Research Summer Program (VUSRP) provides Vanderbilt undergraduate students with the opportunity to engage in 10 weeks (Monday, June 3 - Friday, August 9, 2019) of full-time research in collaboration with any full-time Vanderbilt faculty member during the summer.
+The goal of VUSRP is to encourage and enhance student-faculty mentoring and joint research efforts.

 - The main component of the program is the scholarly work done by the Vanderbilt undergraduate student (VUSRP fellow) in collaboration with any full-time Vanderbilt faculty member.